S Corp Election Self Employment Tax Savings

 S Corp Election Consultation

 Does an S corporation make sense for you?
+Tired of paying self employment taxes?
 Can you go back in time for a late S corp election?
 We’ll play the classic accountant and say, “it depends.”
 But!
 The decision tree is fairly straightforward.
 Let’s chat!

 Late S Corp Election, Oops

 Form 2553 (the S Corp election form) must be filed with the IRS.
 It is typically due within 75 days of forming your business entity or the fiscal year start (such as Jan 1), however, there is relief for the late filing of Form 2553 and we can guide you through that.
 IRS Revenue Procedures 2003-43 and 2004-48 used to be the governing rules but the IRS has simplified it (imagine that!) with Revenue Procedure 2013-30.
 We have an entire webpage dedicated to the late S Corp election.
-We can go back to January 2018!
-Check it out here-
+We can go back to January of the previous year!
+Yeah baby… Check it out here-

 Business Advisory Service Plans